cs3110/textbook/src/chapters/ds/promises.md

 [lwt-github]: https://github.com/ocsigen/lwt

-In Lwt, a *promise* is a write-once reference: a value that is permitted to mutate at most once.
+In Lwt, a *promise* is a
+reference: a value that is permitted to mutate at most once.
 When created, it is like an empty box that contains nothing.
 We say that the promise is *pending*.
 Eventually the promise can be *resolved*, which is like putting something inside the box.
 Instead of being